cuttana/cuttana-partitioner/README.md

 1. `dataset` is the relative path to the dataset file.
 (Specified below)

 2. `partition_count` is K in the paper or number of the partitions which is a single integer.
-3. `imbalance` is the epsilon in the paper that controls or relax imbalance.
+3. `imbalance` is the 1+epsilon in the paper that controls or relaxes imbalance.
 Imbalance is a float number.
 4. `vb` is boolean value that controls whether the balance is edge or vertex.

 So for example a valid command is:

 ```
-./ogpart -d data/twitter -p 4 -b 0.05 -vb 1
+./ogpart -d data/twitter -p 4 -b 1.05 -vb 1
 ```

 You can also determine number of sub-partitions and buffer size as well.